DFID/SQL-to-IATI-Database/README.md

 ## <a name="functions"></a>Important Functions and Stored Procedures

 - __[IATISchema].[p_Populate]__ - This stored procedure is the main driver of the data generation process within the database.
 It extracts DFID’s financial information from a DataMart that is linked to the organisation’s Enterprise Resource Planning system and transforms it, using the data in the Codelist and PublicationControl tables, before saving DFID’s IATI data into the IATISchema tables.
+Please note: some passages of p_populate that are very specific to the source finance system have been removed from the publicly accessible code.

 - __[IATISchema].[f_activitiesXMLFile_203]__ -  This function is used to return valid IATI 2.03 XML data from the IATI Schema database tables.
 The function takes in a number of different parameters to control what is contained in the returned XML; this is explained further in the documentation associated with the stored procedure.
 To view this information, right click on the function and select: Script function as -> Create to -> New Query Editor Window